Labour History Cluster

 Image

-The Labour History Cluster was inaugurated in 2019 as a means for generating collaboration and debate on themes of labour, broadly defined.
-There are many entry points into this diverse realm of human experience, including histories of capitalism, war, servitude, indenture, slavery, care giving, disabilities, environmental change, emotions, gender and many other dimensions.
+The Labour History Cluster was inaugurated in 2019 to generate collaboration and debate on themes of labour, broadly defined.
+There are many ways to enter this, through histories of capitalism, war, servitude, indenture, slavery, care giving, disabilities, environmental change, emotions, gender.
 Our core members are within the History Faculty, but the work of the group aims to engage researchers in other Centres, Faculties and Departments in Cambridge, and those beyond our local context.
+We are keen to build conversations across early career and senior members of our academy, and would like to foreground the work of those relatively early in their scholarly careers.

 To contact the cluster convenors, please email labour@hist.cam.ac.uk